When Dianne asked me if I would preach, I thought, “sure, it’s been a while. I can do this”.

 At that time, I would have had no problem with the concept of demons and I suspect my mother is still on board with the idea.
 The whole Charismatic community was really keen on and believed fervently in casting out demons and faith healing.
 Those of you older than I and with a long association with the Anglican church in Ontario may recall that that story ended badly and with an unnecessary death.
 Fortunately, my family’s relationship with the movement ended long before that dreadful situation when my parents split in 1972.

 In the 90s, I was a young member of the Diocesan Doctrine and Worship Committee.
-It was brought to our attention, I think by a bishop looking for a solution, that some parishes and groups in the diocese were engaging in exorcisms.
+It was brought to our attention–I think by a bishop looking for a solution–that some parishes and groups in the diocese were engaging in exorcisms.
 As a committee, mostly of clerics, we were universally horrified, but did we recommend directly calling it out and forbidding it?
 No, we were too cowardly to pick a fight with the part of the church which was engaging in this activity.
 We developed guidelines and liturgy for performing exorcisms.
-To our credit, they started with a stern requirement that proper mental health supports be engaged before any such thing was even considered, but we lacked the courage to simply say this idea was an unhelpful superstition from another age.
+To our credit, those guidelines started with a stern requirement that proper mental health supports be engaged before any such thing was even considered, but we lacked the courage to simply say this idea was an unhelpful superstition from another age.
 We feared “breaking faith” with parts of the church.

 It is easy to imagine many mental illnesses being seen as demonic possession.
 Indeed, when in the throes of schizophrenia or even a bad depressive episode, I am confident that it can even feel like that.
 However, stories like that in our gospel today hold at least two dangerous messages: